vwxyzjn/cleanrl/README.md

 CleanRL is a Deep Reinforcement Learning library that provides high-quality single-file implementation with research-friendly features.
-The implementation is clean and simple, yet we can scale it to run thousands of experiments at scale using AWS Batch.
+The implementation is clean and simple, yet we can scale it to run thousands of experiments using AWS Batch.
 The highlight features of CleanRL are:

 <!-- At the same time, CleanRL tries to supply many research-friendly features such as cloud experiment management, support for continuous and discrete observation and action spaces, video recording of the game play, etc. These features will be very helpful for doing research, especially the video recording feature that *allows you to visually inspect the agents' behavior at various stages of the training*. -->